Simplicity of the contactomorphism group of finite regularity

 is given, we can inductively obtain a sequence $\varepsilon_r$ for $r \geq n+2$, adapting the argument of Epstein \cite[p.121]{epstein:simplicity} for the case of $\Diff_c(M)$, such that the map $\vartheta: \CU \to \CU$ is defined on

 which is a convex closed subset of the Frechet space $C_c^\infty(\R^{2n+1})$.
+Unlike the $C^\infty$ case considered \cite{rybicki2}, we study the case of finite regularity and obtain the precise threshold $(n+1,\frac12)$.
+For this purpose we need to employ a contact scaling transformation $\rho_{A,t}$ that is different from that of \cite{rybicki2} but similar to the one used by Tsuboi in \cite{tsuboi3}.
+(See Section \ref{sec:shifting-supports} and \ref{sec:threshold} for the definitions and comparison between the two scaling transformations.)

-Then we can again apply the Schauder-Tychonoff fixed point theorem and conclude that $\Cont_c^\infty(M,\alpha)$ is a perfect group.
+Once we identify the correct scaling transformation, we again apply the Schauder-Tychonoff fixed point theorem and conclude that $\Cont_c^{(r,\delta)}(M,\alpha)$ is a perfect group \emph{as long as $(r,\delta) \neq (n+1, \frac12)$}.
 Rybicki employed the same strategy in \cite{rybicki2} to prove the perfectness of $\Cont_c^\infty(M,\alpha)$.
 Even for this case, our proof clarifies the presentation of relevant contact geometry and simplifies the estimates to the optimal level of those given in \cite{rybicki2}.